rachelli23/cse15l-lab-reports/Week-2-Lab -Report.md

 ### Remotely Connecting
 The next step is connceting our computer/machine to a remote computer over the Internet.
-1. First step is getting your course-specific account for CSE15L here: [your specific acount](https://sdacs.ucsd.edu/~icc/index.php)
+1. First step is getting your course-specific account for CSE15L here: [your specific account](https://sdacs.ucsd.edu/~icc/index.php)
 2. After you have your course-specific account, you are going to open up terminal in Visual Studio Code
 3. The command that you will write in the terminal should look like this: $ ssh cs15lsp22agk@ieng6.ucsd.edu Replace right before the @ symbol with your course-specific account
 4. Once you press enter, you may be receiving messages (if it's your first time), type in yes and press enter then give your password.
-You should see something like this in your terminal [Image of the interaction in your terminal]()
+You should see something like this in your terminal [Image of the interaction in your terminal](https://github.com/rachelli23/cse15l-lab-reports/blob/main/Screen%20Shot%202022-04-09%20at%201.43.48%20PM.png)